jest-community/eslint-plugin-jest/docs/rules/no-done-callback.md

 });
 ```

-This can be very error prone however, as it requires careful understanding of
+This can be very error-prone however, as it requires careful understanding of
 how assertions work in tests or otherwise tests won't behave as expected.

 For example, if the `try/catch` was left out of the above code, the test would
-timeout rather than fail.
+time out rather than fail.
 Even with the `try/catch`, forgetting to pass the
 caught error to `done` will result in `jest` believing the test has passed.

 A more straightforward way to handle asynchronous code is to use Promises: